visserle/pain-measurement/docs/index.rst

-.. mpad documentation master file, created by sphinx-quickstart.
+.. pain-measurement documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-mpad documentation!
+pain-measurement documentation!
 ==============================================

 Contents: